BorisAnthony/computer-modern-web-font/README.md

 This is a fork of [Dreampulse](https://github.com/BorisAnthony/computer-modern-web-font)'s excellent and much appreciated repo.
 I've added WOFF2 files and moved some things around.

+## To do
+* Make a fancy samples page.
+* Add "Serif Roman Bold Nonextended" and "Typewriter Text Oblique."

 ## Example
 Take a look at this [example.html](https://cdn.rawgit.com/BorisAnthony/computer-modern-web-font/master/example.html).